 We support the maximum possible privatization of all publicly owned transportation systems and therefore oppose the creation of any new publicly funded or managed transportation systems.

 Because only actions that infringe on the rights of others can properly be termed "crimes", we favor the repeal of federal, state, and local laws restricting our fundamental freedom to govern our own lives.
+In particular, we advocate:

 The repeal of laws restricting the production, sale, possession, or use of prohibited drugs and medicines.
 The repeal of laws regarding a minimum drinking age which are in conflict with the legally recognized age for maturity and responsibility.
 The repeal of laws restricting consensual sexual relations between adults.
 The repeal of laws regulating or prohibiting gambling.
 The decriminalization of assisted suicide.